transcriptionpro/wuc-new/_posts/2017-01-22-tumbling-bitcoins-is-a-path-through-the-rinse-cycle.md

 <p>Monero uses what’s called ring signatures which shuffle tokens in an entirely different manner, while Dash uses a coin-mixing method based on the CoinJoin protocol.
 But even the privacy-centric altcoins are not perfect and very admired mixing services for Bitcoin like JoinMarket have been known to be susceptible.</p>

-<p>Together with these platforms, other people have been using <a href="https://www.weusecoins.com/bitcoin-vpns/">bitcoin VPN</a> or Virtual Private Network to protect privacy and hopping or splitting funds among addresses.
+<p>Together with these platforms, other people have been using <a href="/bitcoin-vpns/">bitcoin VPN</a> or Virtual Private Network to protect privacy and hopping or splitting funds among addresses.
 There's a report recently according to some software creators that a tracking service called BitCluster, can track user activity if all funds are sent to one address, even after tumbling.</p>

 <p>At the same time, Bitcoin tracking services are becoming more prevalent these days as companies like Elliptic and Chainalysis are building protocol that monitors the Bitcoin blockchain for illegal activities.</p>

-<p>WeUseCoins.com supports privacy and believes users should take precautions when using Bitcoin on DNMs or gambling platforms.
+<p>Privacy is important and users should take precautions when using Bitcoin on DNMs or gambling platforms.
 Please perform due diligence and research prior to using any of the above-mentioned methods for mixing Bitcoins.</p>